sunsibar/docs-duckumentation/book/duckumentation/10_contributing/55_installation.md

-# Experts: Compiling all books {#duckumentation-installing-docs-system status=ready}
+# (Experts) Compiling all books {#duckumentation-installing-docs-system status=ready}

-This section describes how to compile all books at the same time.
+This section describes how to compile all the books at the same time.

 ## Setup